Our tools help local authorities tackle the drivers of poverty and

 Allan Clark, Revenues and Benefits Manager, discusses how Barnet Council have adapted their Council Tax Reduction Scheme for Universal Credit using Policy in Practice’s data modelling.

-Our award-winning Benefit and Budgeting Calculator is the best tool to help you grow the financial strength of your residents.
+Our award-winning Better Off Calculator is the best tool to help you grow the financial strength of your residents.

 The calculator helps you build the financial strength of your residents without needing to be a welfare expert.
 The tool helps you securely and confidentially assess your resident’s unique situation to pinpoint benefits they may be eligible for, to give them the widest possible range of support.
 It uses your resident’s information to calculate their future income to help them plan from month to month, so they can take control of their money and become financially stronger.